mongodb/docs-realm/source/includes/appschema-auth-providers.rst

    * - | ``id``
        | String
-     - A value that uniquely identifies the authentication provider.
-Realm automatically generates a unique ID for a provider when you create it.
+     - A value that uniquely identifies the authentication provider. {+service-short+} automatically generates a unique ID for a provider when you create it.

    * - | ``name``